AlexGimeno3/Gimeno_et_al_code/README.md

 The OBM files will be downloaded in EDF-D format (i.e., as discontinuous files); MNE cannot read EDF-D files, only EDF-C files.
 Therefore, the user will need to manually convert EDF-D to EDF-C files.
 I opted to do this using EDFbrowser (https://www.teuniz.net/edfbrowser/) version 2.12, 64-bit.
 Specifically, the user can go to Tools --> Convert EDF-D to EDF-C, which will create the necessary continuous EDF files for processing.
 These files will also contain the necessary metadata to merge into one data stream for later processing.

 ## Storing EDF files
-This code was designed based on the specific file formats and structures that I encountered using Nicolet and OBM machines [GIVE HARDWARE/SOFTWARE details of the EEG machines used].
+This code was designed based on the specific file formats and structures that I encountered using Nicolet and OBM (Olympic Brainz Monitor) machines.
 Therefore, the expected directory structures of the EEG files are built around these machines.
+Specific details of the machines are:

+- OBM viewer 3.1.5.57
+- NicoletOne Monitor Reader 5.71.0.2439
+-

 ### Nicolet
 All Nicolet folders should be stored in one subdirectory.
 A given FIS (that is, ID) may have multiple folders; however, each folder must have the EDF files from one single recording.
 Folder names must begin with "FISXXX_" (where XXX is any integer over 0).
 Within the folder, each edf file must start with "FISXXX".
 If a single recording is split amongst multiple EDF files (this happens when EDF-D files are encountered/exported on a machine), the first should have no suffix, followed by 1, then 2, then 3, etc.